Bunn/bunn.github.io/_posts/2019-03-05-lldb-friend.markdown

      with LLDB's default formatting.
 Expects 'raw' input (see 'help raw-input'.)
 ~~~
 In other words, it will basically run *(evaluate)* any expression you type.
-The expression could be exactly like any line of code you'd write on Xcode.
+The expression could be exactly like any line of code you'd write on Xcode (that are some exceptions that could make LLDB to not understand the expression, but almost always there's a workaround to achieve what you want).
 Even better, with expression you can **change** your values at runtime, because of this it's important to keep in mind that running an expression has side effects to your execution.
 This is so important that there's a lot of other commands that are basically just an alias for expression with some parameters.

 * **Frame (fr)**:
 ~~~